JWST Observing Program Modification Policy

 JWST observing programs may be modified or refined to better achieve approved science goals, or to accommodate changes in instrument performance.
 All modifications to observing programs must be approved by STScI.

 Modifications may be requested to refine programs to better achieve the approved science goals, and modifications may also be required to accommodate changes in instrument performance with respect to that expected at the time of the proposal submission.
-Minor modifications to observations may be made in consultation with the program coordinator and/or contact scientist.
+Minor modifications to observations may be made in consultation with the program coordinator and/or instrument scientist.
 Major modifications to observations are requested by the Principal Investigator submitting a Program Change Request (PCR).
 PCRs for GO programs must be submitted to the Telescope Time Review Board; PCRs for GTO programs must be submitted to the STScI Director.
 Modifications may be permitted if they are scientifically justified and have minimal impact on the overall observing schedule.
 All modifications to observing programs must receive explicit approval by the STScI Director or their official designee.

 The expected audiences for this report are the members of the GO and GTO community, the STScI Proposal Planning and Scheduling team and the STScI Webb Instrument Team.
 Other STScI teams may find this report useful in optimizing the design of their components of the JWST system.